 - How will you foster a sense of community at the event?

 - For newcomers, how will you collect their email addresses?
-(An email address can sometimes be more valuable as an admission fee than actual dollars as you have a chance to repeatedly follow up and potentially deepen engagement.)
+(An email address can sometimes be more valuable as an admission fee than actual dollars because you then have a chance to repeatedly follow up and deepen engagement.)

 - For existing audience members who have not expressed interest in becoming a member, how will you make membership seem appealing?